pfreixes/python-amqp-pycones/slides.rst

 ===============

 * The Advanced Message Queuing Protocol (AMQP) is an open standard application layer protocol for message-oriented middleware
-* Stable specification *1.0* but nobdy uses it, everyone continues on *0.9* specification.
-Dont ask please.
+* An stable specification *1.0* is available but nobody uses it, everyone continues on *0.9* specification.
+Don't ask please.
-* One of the most succesfull, and open source, implementation is `RabbitMQ`_.
+* One of the most succesful, and open source implementation is `RabbitMQ`_.

 .. image:: static/rabbitmq.png

-* Basics concepts of AMQP are: *queues*, *consumers*, *publishers*, *exhcanges*, *topics*.
+* Basics concepts of AMQP are: *queues*, *consumers*, *publishers*, *exhcanges*, *bindings*.
-* Basics implementations using previous concepts is just a publish-subscribe pattern
+* Basics implementations using previous concepts are just a publish-subscribe pattern

 .. image:: static/publisher-consumer-basic.png

-But AMQP is a specification that allow us to build different architectures to model our bussines logic in a decoupled way getting the adventages of the protocol specification.
+But AMQP is an specification that allows us to build different architectures to model our business logic in a decoupled way getting the advantages of the protocol specification.

 .. _RabbitMQ: https://www.rabbitmq.com/